Frequently Asked Questions

 P.A.
 161 of 2013 established a property tax exemption for 100% Disabled

 Veterans.
-More information can be found in the state issued guidelines, from the Michigan Department of Treasury, or by contacting the department of Veterans Affairs.
+More information can be found in the state issued FAQs, from the Michigan Department of Treasury, or by contacting the department of Veterans Affairs.

 How do I apply for a Disabled Veteran's Exemption?